 If you're staying in the north of Tenerife or if maybe you're going to Puerto de la Cruz, you should pack warmer clothes and definitely long trousers.

-If you're planning to do some hiking while on the island don't forget to bring adequate shoes and gear, if you don't want to go shopping while on holiday.
+If you're planning to do some hiking while on the island don't forget to bring adequate shoes and gear if you don't want to go shopping while on holiday.

 For more info on the subject you can read our article about what to wear in Tenerife.

-Photos of Tenerife in January + Things to Do in January in Tenerife
+Things to Do in Tenerife in January

-2. Watching the sunset over a sea of clouds is a unique experience which you should not miss.
+Watching the sunset over a sea of clouds is a unique experience which you should not miss.
 We went on the Teide by Night tour and in January the weather in the evening was quite cold, but the tour provides everyone with a warm blanket.

-3. This was the temperature one morning at about 10:30 in Playa de Duque.
+This was the temperature one morning at about 10:30 in Playa de Duque.
 The start of a great day for January, wouldn't you agree?

-4. A very green view of Masca valley in January after a few rainy days.
+In the gallery you can see a very green view of Masca valley in January after a few rainy days.
 The entire landscape looked lovely and it's a recommended visit in Tenerife.